Adam@Home by Rob Harrell for July 12, 2023

 35. Charlie brown and snoopy

-Jim G Premium Member 11 months ago
+Jim G Premium Member over 1 year ago

 Keep being awesome, Clayton.
 For my part, I can remember having a lot of fun with Matchbox cars as a kid, but I don’t recall ever doing so outside.
 Time spent outdoors was time spent on other things…